-I love me some chelsea boots, but I want a pair that doesn’t squish my toes or pinch my back.
-If you like stylish shoes, you’ve probably noticed most of them are suuuper uncomfortable.
+I love me some chelsea boots, but I want a pair that is both zero drop and wide.
+Barefoot Chelsea boots don’t squish my toes or pinch my back, like regular stylish shoes do.
+If you’re into cute shoes like I am, you’ve probably noticed most of them are suuuper uncomfortable.
 That’s why I choose barefoot shoes instead!
 Want the chelsea boot look minus the unhappy feet?
 Keep reading.

 In this post we’re taking a hard look at a minimalist chelsea boot made by Mukishoes next to a traditional chelsea boot made by Thursday Boots.